Adirelle/s6rc-overlay/README.md

 ------------

 When the starting user is not root, s6rc-overlay creates a safe environment for
-root: it clear all environment variables, redefines PATH and import the configuration variables from the starting environment.
+root: it clears all environment variables, redefines PATH and imports the configuration variables from the starting environment.

 Said otherwise, root default environment does not contains that environment variables passed at launch, and the starting user does not have access to configuration variables.

-All services are run in the root environment, e.g. as root with almost no variables.
-If they need to use variables of the starting environment, you can use the with-contenv helper (see below).
+All services are run in the root environment, i.e. as root with almost no variables.
+If they need variables from the starting environment, you can use the `with-contenv` helper (see below).

 Services
 --------